One of the main reasons I started writing about money was to share the many mistakes I have made in my ongoing journey to wealth.

 At the time, I was delighted with my purchase.

-Then a couple of years after the purchase, the second largest employer in the town closed, taking with it 120 jobs, a huge deal in a population of 5000.
+Then, a couple of years after the purchase, the second largest employer in the town closed, taking with it 120 jobs, a huge deal in a town with a population of 5000.

 Had I done my research, I would have known about the plant closing as it had been proposed for 5 years.

-Although I am very lucky that my tenant does not work for the coal mine, I am nervous.
+Although I am fortunate that my tenant does not work for the coal mine, I am nervous.

-If the current tenant moves out it is likely I will have to drop the rent drastically to secure a tenant.
+If the current tenant moves out, I will likely have to drastically lower the rent to secure a new tenant.

 Mistake 4: Entrusting people who didn’t have my best interest at heart